 He travels extensively, specifically to Eastern Europe and Southeast Asia where he continues to influence, challenge and impact church and business leaders to reach their God-given potential.
 His global networks keep Michael culturally and professionally motivated and relevant.

-Currently, Michael is also a board member of several organisations and volunteers in his local church.
+Currently, Michael is also a board member of several organizations and volunteers in his local church.

 Michael, his wife Marion, two daughters and son in law reside in Melbourne while enjoying time away together at their country retreat in the beautiful high country of Victoria.

-Glen Williams is a former CEO and entrepeneur for several successful businesses in Australia.
+Glenn Williams is a former CEO and entrepreneur for several successful businesses in Australia.